morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ## Conclusion

 Data was gathered thanks to chess.com's API about titled players.
 I used that data to observe and evaluate the correlation between online rating and official fide ratings.
-I found a RMSE of around 150 rating, which is a lot, but it will be easier to vizualize the dispersion with a plot:
+I found a RMSE of around 150 rating, which is a lot, but it will be easier to visualize the dispersion with a plot:

 <details>
   <summary><b>Click to see code</b></summary>